i-Base 2018 appeal: we need your help…

 - i-Base continues to provide all services free, including free community publications for all UK clinics.

-- Last year the i-Base Q&A service answered almost 6,000 individual questions from HIV positive people.
+- Last year the i-Base Q&A service answered more than 8,000 individual questions about HIV treatment.

 - HIV services are being dramatically cut across the UK, and much of the voluntary sector is vulnerable, including i-Base.